FAQ

 Do you have any tools to help me compile a data management plan?

-We will give you access to RDMO.
+Via UA Ruhr, you have access to RDMO.
 This tool can be used to create data management plans and also provides support for the structured planning, implementation and management of your research project.

 Will you review my data management plan for me?

 We’re happy to look over your data management plan with you.
-Just contact Sonja Hendriks.
+Just contact us via email or our contact form.
 Please allow an appropriate amount of time for us to review your plan.

-Personal data is subject to strict requirements regarding its collection, use and forwarding.
+The collection, use, and forwarding of personal data is subject to strict regulations.
 Sensitive and personal research data can be shared in an ethically correct and legal manner.
 To do so, the applicable laws (EU GDPR, the old and new German Federal Data Protection Act (BDSG alt/BDSG neu) and the relevant state data protection act) must be complied with.

 To process personal data, it is indispensable to obtain prior consent from the data subjects.
 RatSWD, the German Data Forum, provides recommendations on the topic of informed consent and templates for consent forms.